loganswartz/polychrome.nvim/README.md

 You can turn on a dynamic preview of your colorscheme via the `:Polychrome preview start` command, or `require('polychrome.preview').start()` from a Lua context.
-Running this command does the following:

-  1. Runs the contents of the current buffer, and reapplies any colorscheme defined anywhere within it (even via `require`).
+When enabled, several things happen:

+* The contents of the current buffer are run as a lua module
+* Any colorscheme definitions are automatically captured and applied
-  2. Get the names of all active highlight groups, and applies those groups to all literal strings in the current buffer matching those names (ie. all occurences of `Comment` in the buffer will be highlighted with the "Comment" highlight group)
+* Every highlight group name found in the buffer is highlighted with that group (ex: every occurence of the string "Comment" in the buffer is highlighted with the `Comment` highlight group)

-`require('polychrome.preview').start()` registers these actions via autocmd (specifically `TextChanged`, `TextChangedI`, `TextChangedP`, and `TextChangedT`), and throttles reloads to every 500ms by default, shared across the autocommands.

-You can deactivate the live editing mode with `:Polychrome preview stop`, or `require('polychrome.preview').stop()` from a Lua context.
+Additionally, diagnostics are created for any common issues or errors found in the colorscheme definition.
+This creates a very tight feedback loop as you add and tweak your highlights, and you can immediately see the effects of each change as you make them.

 ## Finding highlight groups